slerman12/Builder/UnifiedML/src/ML/README.md

 Just include them as args to your model and UnifiedML will detect and fill them in.

-Thus, you can pass classes to command line, not just objects.
+Thus, you can pass classes to command-line, not just objects.
 Later, we'll see [how to instantiate them with custom arguments](#syntax).

 ### Acceleration